ivarrh/ivarrh.github.io/_pages/openings.md

 <h2 id="phd" style="text-align:center;"><b>PhD Studentship</b></h2>

-This is a **full-time**, three-year position, with yearly renewal contingent on adequate progress.
+This is a **full-time**, four-year position, with yearly renewal contingent on adequate progress.
 The ideal start date is **September 1st, 2026**, though later start dates are possible.

 ### Qualifications